Cihlar, Lawrence John

 “I was awfully proud of him,” Leonard told a reporter for the Albert Lea (Minnesota) Tribune.

-Lawrence graduated from high school and on Sept.
-13, 1939, enlisted in the Navy.
+Mr. Cihlar enlisted in the Navy on Sept.
+13, 1939.
 At the time of the spring 1940 Census he was a hospital apprentice at a Navy hospital in San Diego.
 He went aboard the Arizona that December.

-Sources: the Star Tribune of Minneapolis; the Albert Lea Tribune; Census; Navy muster roll; funeral home death notice.
+Sources: the Star Tribune of Minneapolis; the Albert Lea Tribune; Census; Navy enlistment records and muster roll; funeral home death notice.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM